Xannadoo/carbon-cost-kaggle/WeeklyMeetings.md

 	* [7th](https://github.com/NDKoehler/DataScienceBowl2017_7th_place)
 		* Checkpoint folder is required to run the project, but it has been removed from dropbox

+* Download data for cervical

 #### Where do you need help from Veronika?

 * Guidance on problem solving finding the data/missing elements
 * Is it safe to download the data to the HPC from the sources we found?
+* Regarding competitions with a <9hr runtime requirement, is it ok if we investigate 2 competitions with this requirement?

 ### Date: 13th February 2023